Professional Reviews

 • Kill switch — Stops data transfer if the VPN is disrupted.

-• Full leak protection — Prevents your IP address leaking, revealing your personal data.
+• Full leak protection — Prevents your IP address from leaking and revealing your personal data.

 • Smart Protection — Automatically starts the VPN when connected to a public network.

-I was interested in seeing how the VPN performed in speed tests.
-So, I ran a test with the VPN turned off, and then with the VPN turned on.
+The VPN didn’t perform as well as I’d hoped in my speed tests.
+I ran a test with the VPN turned off and then with the VPN turned on.
 Here are the results:

-Another thing I like about Kaspersky’s VPN is that it works with popular streaming services like Netflix.
-This means if you have a US Netflix account and are traveling abroad, you can still access Netflix’s US library with Kaspersky’s VPN.
-Avira’s VPN doesn’t work as well with Netflix, so Kaspersky is a better choice in this regard.
+It’s not all bad, though.
+I like that Kaspersky’s VPN works with popular streaming services like Netflix and Amazon Prime.
+Avira’s VPN doesn’t work as well with Amazon, so Kaspersky is a better choice in this regard.

 View our full Kaspersky VPN Review